correctexam/corrigeExamBack/README.md

-[x] update question or hybridComment => recompute score4 linked StudentResponse [x] test update question or hybridComment => recompute score4 linked StudentResponse [ ] update show all with this hybridComment
+[x] update question or hybridComment => recompute score4 linked StudentResponse [x] test update question or hybridComment => recompute score4 linked StudentResponse [x] update maximal step from 5 to 12.
+[x] Allow direct grading when clicking to star
+[x] Update view copie4student
+[x] update show all with this hybridComment
 [ ] update apply to all the same grade
-[x] update maximal step from 5 to 12.
-[x] Allow direct grading when clicking to star